-The Finance Bill 2021 had proposed to give full authority to the Cabinet Secretary in charge of finance to issue guidelines on any aspect of VAT without parliamentary approval.
-The parliament shot this down for the reason that it might be used to pass punitive policies to tax payers.
+The Current Act dictates that the Cabinet Secretary in charge of finance requires parliamentary approval to issue any regulation with respect to VAT.
+The Finance Bill 2021 proposes to give full authority to the Cabinet Secretary in charge of finance to issue guidelines on any aspect of VAT without parliamentary approval.
+This will facilitate efficiency in tax administration once these bureaucracies are removed even though the Cabinet Secretary can use this to pass punitive policies to tax payers.